 Managing Director and CEO

-Prior to establishing the Fund, Helen was a partner of Deloitte and led Deloitte’s Life Sciences industry practice in Australia for 5 years, having had many years’ experience in the Life Sciences and Health Care industry, achieving almost 30% growth year on year throughout her tenure.
-She also specialised in Funds Management, servicing some of the largest funds in the Funds Management industry and has assisted in setting up a number of large international funds, as well as advised on a number of significant M&A deals .
-Helen provided strategic tax advice to publicly listed and large multinational companies and is experienced with capital raisings, licensing deals, demergers, implementing offshore structures, intellectual property management and location, and supply chain management.
+Prior to establishing Bio Capital Impact Fund, Helen was a partner of Deloitte for over 10 years and led Deloitte’s Life Sciences industry practice in Australia for 5 years, having had many years’ experience in the Life Sciences and Health Care industry.
+She also specialised in Financial Services, servicing some of the largest Australian banks and funds in the Funds Management industry and has been involved in setting up a number of large international funds, as well as advised on a number of significant M&A deals.
+Helen provided strategic advice to publicly listed and large multinational companies and has extensive experience with capital raisings, licensing deals, demergers, implementing offshore structures, IP management and location, and supply chain management.

 Public Portfolio Manager